Aklilu-Mandefro/REST-API-in-Python-Gjango/README.md

-# SIMPLE CRUD API WITH DJANGO REST FRAMEWORK
+# CRUD API IN PYTHON - DJANGO
 [Django REST framework](http://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs.

 ## Requirements